EdenWise/hjcrc/hjcrc.md

 ## Why I May Be Listened Of

 I am one of the people that got used as a sacrifice, from a very early age...
 As a sacrifice I have seen many selfish acts---so many to have forcibly removed me from civilization.
 I learned what I now know by accepting hard truths when life became too impossible to live reasonably anymore---looking at improbable answers to try and survive.
-I ask to consider what I write here seriously.
+I ask people to consider what I write here seriously.

 *Why are people absent in knowledge of my/our placement/bondage?* Self-reflection on one's fortune lacks being ever done because one wants to accept that one's success comes purely from their own effort rather than from others misfortunes, a higher perspective. *Where are the other informants?* The third-side are often too busy trying to survive the consequences of people learning to put oneself first to be able to try and assemble much of a scheme.*